 The South Carolina Beach That Should Top Your Spring Go List

 If you’ve always pegged Myrtle Beach for a summer hot spot, well, you’re not wrong—but you’re also not entirely right.
-Spring can be just as epic along the 100-kilometre stretch of South Carolina’s coast, and arguably even more so.
+Spring can be just as epic along this 60-mile stretch of South Carolina’s coast, and arguably even more so.

-For starters, you’ll have practically everything summer’s famous for there—the seemingly endless shoreline (aka the Grand Strand), the old-timey boardwalk, the alfresco food scene, the award-winning golf courses, the glorious nature and the copious entertainment—minus the crowds.
-Plus optimal weather: Spring days are typically sunny and 20-something degrees celcius.
+For starters, you’ll have practically everything summer’s famous for here—the seemingly endless shoreline (aka the Grand Strand), the old-timey boardwalk, the alfresco food scene, the award-winning golf courses, the glorious nature and the copious entertainment—minus the crowds, plus optimal weather: Spring days are typically sunny and 70-something.

-Then there’s everything that's happening in Myrtle Beach this spring, from the opening of the only current East Coast installation by world-renowned light artist Bruce Munro (reason enough visit, as anyone who’s ever experienced his work knows) to the 60th anniversary of Can-Am Days in mid-March, when you'll find a week's worth of Canadian-specific discounts and fun throughout the area.
+Then there’s everything that's happening in Myrtle Beach this spring, from the opening of the only current East Coast installation by world-renowned light artist Bruce Munro (reason enough visit, as anyone who’s ever experienced his work knows) to the 35th anniversary of the Carolina Opry Theater, and all the attendant fun.

 Spring is also when many of the direct seasonal flights kick back in—but not so much the high-season room rates.
 Put otherwise: Hotel deals abound.
-For more about why Myrtle Beach should top your spring break list—whether you’re going as a family, a couple or a solo traveller—read on.
+For more about why Myrtle Beach should top your spring break list—whether you’re traveling as a family, a couple or a solo traveler—read on.

 Bruce Munro at Brookgreen: Southern Light